Runespell: Overture similar games & best alternatives

 Game with the same Story vibe

-2"There is a narrative and lore, but story is secondary to gameplay and procedural quests."
+"Includes a fantasy narrative and quests, but story is considered generic and secondary to gameplay."

 "Contains a fantasy narrative with characters and quests, though story is considered weak or secondary by many."